shannona/newwebsite/_pages/mission.md

 Rebooting the Web of Trust is meant to:

 * **Create Community** by serving as a common meeting ground between various related technology communities.
-* **Document Best Practices** by establishing shared understanding of the opportunities and pitfalls of decentralized identity.
+* **Document Best Practices** by creating a shared understanding of the opportunities and pitfalls of decentralized identity.
-* **Produce Content** through the creation of white papers and other content to support the generation of empowering decentralized systems.
+* **Produce Content** through the creation of white papers and other content to support the development of empowering decentralized systems.
-* **Evangelize** by establishing our output as foundational/influential to the future of decentralized identity.
+* **Evangelize** by establishing our output as foundational and influential to the future of decentralized identity.

 Through these objectives, we hope to support the following outcomes: